By Susan Braden

 Letting your kids know that plaque causes cavities that hurt and make it hard to eat might encourage them to be preventive with their dental care for a healthier, more affordable dental future.
 One 3-year-old’s dentist informed her recently that plaque is like “sugar bugs” that stick to your teeth and cause cavities, resulting in having to see the dentist more often.
 Sound gross?
 Well, this little girl is now very excited to brush her teeth twice a day.
 In fact, she even reminds her mother to brush her teeth sometimes because she does not want those sugar bugs sitting on her teeth!
 Like most children, she does not want to go to the dentist more than she has to!

 Finally, teach your children the proper techniques of brushing their teeth.
-Think back to all of the tips your own dentist gave you and share them with your child.
+Think back to all of the tips your dentist gave you and share them with your child.
 Important tips to remember are to brush in a circular motion for at least 30 seconds, and to make sure you reach every tooth surface – every front, back, and side.
 For those younger, independent children who are determined to brush themselves but do not yet have the hadn-eye coordination to do a thorough job, brush their teeth for them after they have had a turn.
+You want to be able to clean their teeth like the dentist and teach them to do the same to ensure they are cleaning their teeth well and not just checking a task off the list.

 Now it is time to take these helpful hints and conquer the task of teaching your children how to brush their teeth.
 Whether they fully understand now or not, your kids will be thankful to you later for your affordable dental investment that will pay off in both fewer visits to the dentist and in their long-term dental health.
 Once you have mastered teaching your kids to brush, you can take on the more daunting job of getting your kids to floss!